 Course Code CSE499

 Course Title Introduction to Cyber security

 Type of Course PC

 LTP 3:0: 0

 Credits 3

 Course Prerequisites Basic knowledge of computer system

-Course Objective (CO) The main aim of this course is to provide knowledge about how to

-secure our data on the Internet.
+Course Objective (CO) The main aim of this course is to provide knowledge about how to secure our data on the Internet.

-Course Outcome (CO) The students will be able to:

-1. Implement cyber security best practices and risk

-management

-2. Integrate network monitoring and present real-time

-solutions

-3. Impact cyber security risk in an ethical, social, and
+Course Outcome (CO) secure our data on the Internet.
+The students will be able to: 1.
+Implement cyber security best practices and risk management 2.
+Integrate network monitoring and present real-time solutions 3.
+Impact cyber security risk in an ethical, social, and professional manner.
+4. Learning basics of cyber laws and cyber forensic

-6 professional manner.

-200 4.
-Learning basics of cyber laws and cyber forensic